plumatic/schema/README.md

 ```

-See the "More Examples" section below for more examples and explanation, or the [custom schemas types](https://github.com/Prismatic/schema/wiki/Defining-New-Schema-Types-1.0) page for details on how Schema works under the hood.
+See the "More Examples" section below for more examples and explanation, or the [custom Schemas types](https://github.com/Prismatic/schema/wiki/Defining-New-Schema-Types-1.0) page for details on how Schema works under the hood.

 ## Beyond type hints